Fostering healthy relationships as the journey expands.

 A tragic cycle begins.
 This kind of energy understandably leads those around us to back away.
 Teamwork collapses.
 We become lone rangers.
 This is when we are the most vulnerable: left to only our own judgment, unsupported, desperate to fix situations beyond our control, we can make really bad decisions.

 The solution is not to point fingers or diagnose each other.
 The solution is to come back together as a team.
 The remedy is to reclaim our shared roles and responsibilities.
 In these situations, please: lean back in.
-Let this team member know you all see their big heart and struggle, and that they don’t have to carry the load alone.
+Let this team member know you all see their big heart and their struggle, and that they don’t have to carry the load alone.
 Healthy boundaries are much easier when there is balance and shared belonging.

 STICK TOGETHER

-Whether there’s codependent patterns in your team makeup or not, sticking together is the solution to just about any challenge you’ll face.
+Whether there are codependent patterns in your team makeup or not, sticking together is the solution to just about any challenge you’ll face.
 Don’t split up.
 Don’t go rogue.
 Also, don’t let some members drift from participation.
-Those are just different coping mechanisms when our wounds start opening: fight (go into overdrive), flight (back away, disengage), or freeze (team members who go silent, do nothing, just a body in the room).
-So what do we do when our wounds tremble inside?
-We stay.
-We re-learn trust.
-We face it and name it and feel it.
+Those are just different coping mechanisms when old wounds come up:

 NO SECRETS FROM THE TEAM

-If the stuff above is true for some of you reading—whether you’re on the outside team or releasing from incarceration—there’s no shame.
+If the stuff above is true for some of you reading—whether you’re on the church team or releasing from prison —there’s no shame.
 I learned these boundaries the hard way.
-We are really vulnerable when people we care for tell us we are . . . special.
-When we are asked to keep secrets, “the others wouldn’t understand,” etc. Red flag, friends.
-If that’s true, bring it to the team and help everyone understand.
+A critical part of ensuring there’s healthy openness and no shame within the team is drawing a line: no secrets.
+When we are asked to keep secrets “the others wouldn’t understand” it is a red flag, friends.

 If we can’t loop the rest of the team in about something, that should tell us something is off.
 Take the risk: come clean with your team.
-We are healing together
+Bring it to the table and help everyone understand.
+We are healing together.

 CONFIDENTIALITY